 Spider(Pro) Dual Camera System v2 by SpiderHolster

 Their storytelling is about researching and developing high quality products.
-They use higher material and engineering conceptions.
+They use higher quality materials and engineering concepts.

 The Spider System is made of nylon and velcro belt, on which you can mount their system to attach the camera.
-The system itself is a plate (female) on which you can clip another plate with a spin (male) attached to the bottom of the camera.
+The system itself is a plate (female) on which you can clip another plate with a pin (male) attached to the bottom of the camera.
 They are both made with stainless steel.
-The female plate features a button that can lock the male plate, and thus avoid that the camera falls down.
+The female plate features a button that can lock the male plate, and thus prevent the camera from falling down.

-When attached to the camera body hangs under the hips, alongside your butt.
+When attached, the camera body hangs below the hips, alongside your hip.

 The company promises that this system will reduce fatigue and muscle pain.